 - Confide in a trusted individual about the manipulation.

 - Talking with a psychologist about your concerns is likely the best route.

 - Consider going to family therapy to potentially correct this unhealthy dynamic.

 - No matter what, put your wellbeing first.

 Larsen explains that though it takes courage, it is important to come forward and discuss your parent’s manipulative behavior, preferably with a professional: “This is difficult, but if the child has enough courage, they can go to a trusted adult, perhaps in their place of worship or school, and describe some of the things that are going on that concern them.
 If the school has a school counselor or school psychologist, that would be best.
 Unfortunately, it can be hard for the child to even know that they are being gaslit and they might start to believe the lies that are being told to them.”

-She goes on to say that counseling can be helpful to repairing the family if making these repairs is possible: “Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
-If the parents see that it is hurting their child, hopefully they will have enough empathy to own what they are doing and stop it.
+She goes on to say that counseling can be helpful to repair the family if making these repairs is possible: “Hopefully, the child can enter psychotherapy or counseling, or the whole family can be seen to help change this unhealthy dynamic.
+If the parents see that it is hurting their child, hopefully, they will have enough empathy to own what they are doing and stop it.
 However, that is less than likely.
 I would say that it is a form of abuse that is passed down from generation to generation and it might be hard to break because the perpetrators do not see it as problematic behavior.”

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.

 - Accepting all major and most insurances